jean-pierreBoth/annembed/README.md

 It took 22s of which 9s were spent in the ann construction.

+- The estimated intrinsic dimension of the data is 17.7 with standard deviation depending on points: 6.

 2. MNIST fashion database Cf[mnist-fashion](https://github.com/zalandoresearch/fashion-mnist/tree/master/data/fashion)

 It conssits in 70000 images of clothes.